 In return for that, doing too much cardio will just damage you better recovery potential and consume your more energy.

 To be honest, I feel this is something shit about overrated cardio in terms of muscle gain and fat loss aspect.
 However, if your goal is to build performance or endurance, then it could improve them, and my thoughts will change completely.

 Now, many of you would be getting me wrong, but cardio is always a lucrative tool for fat loss, and I am not against cardio.
 However, considering too much cardio in no way required for losing fat and if you do, it could potentially hurt your capability to maintain your muscle mass.

-Avoid doing too much cardio, I would recommend doing 30 minutes jogging or 30-60 minutes brisk waking.
+Avoid doing too much cardio, I would recommend doing 30 minutes jogging or 30-60 minutes brisk walking.
 You will still burn a good amount of calories since you are on a caloric deficit.
-Make sure your diet is the on point in order to accomplish this goal.
+Make sure your diet is on point in order to accomplish this goal.